alexharri/website/posts/move-to-monorepo.md

 As a rule of thumb, we can consider each directory under `apps` to be an independently deployed project.

-Some repositories may have multiple directories containing application code (e.g. Next.js projects with a `pages/` and `components/` directories), but those are migrated in the same manner as the `src/` directory in the example above.
+Some repositories may have multiple directories containing application code (e.g. Next.js projects with `pages/` and `components/` directories), but those are migrated in the same manner as the `src/` directory in the example above.

 <SectionAnchor id="external-dependencies">